Melldy-Monteverde/fccamp/README.md

-# FreeCodeCamp slp with ract
+# FreeCodeCamp slp with react

 note: just for fun!